-The Czech and Slovak expatriate club is a small Czechoslovak island in Western Australia.
+The Czech and Slovak Compatriots' Club is a small Czechoslovak island in Western Australia.

-We like to meet, we like to speak Czech and Slovak, we like our culture and tradition, which we want to keep for ourselves and our children despite the geographical latitudes and longitudes.
+which we want to keep for ourselves and our children despite longitudes and latitudes.

-The Czech and Slovak Association in West Australia publishes magazine Klokan monthly and provides information to compatriots.
-We also cover projects for teaching Czech for children and adults and the Perth Film Festival.
-Throughout the year the Association organizes a number of cultural events for children and adults.
+The Czech and Slovak Association in Western Australia publishes the monthly Klokan and provides information for compatriots.
+It also provides Czech language teaching projects for children and adults and the Perth Film Festival.

 Czech School of Perth

 The course focuses on the development of language and good communication skills, preparation and teaching of reading and writing.
 She is familiar with Czech culture, creation and traditions.